open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

     will be used by default (TODO: once the Hint API is available, the default behavior should respect the Hint if it is available).
   * The `aggregation` (optional) to be used.
-If not provided, the SDK MUST apply a [default aggregation](#default-aggregation).
-If the aggregation outputs metric points that use aggregation temporality (e.g. Histogram, Sum), the SDK SHOULD handle the aggregation temporality based on the temporality of each [MetricReader](#metricreader) instance.
+If not provided, the SDK MUST apply a [default aggregation](#default-aggregation) configurable on a per-instrument basis according to the [MetricReader](#metricreader) instance.
+  * The aggregation `temporality` (optional), which may be one of "cumulative", "delta", or "default".
+If the aggregation outputs metric points that use aggregation temporality (e.g. Histogram, Sum), then the SDK MUST export this View using this aggregation temporality.
+The "default" value means the SDK SHOULD set the aggregation temporality, configurable on a per-instrument basis according to the [MetricReader](#metricreader) instance.
   * The `exemplar_reservoir` (optional) to use for storing exemplars.
     This should be a factory or callback similar to aggregation which allows different reservoirs to be chosen by the aggregation.